WinnieKiarago/Data_Analytics-/README.md

 ![Alt Text](https://github.com/WinnieKiarago/Data_Analytics-/blob/main/Data%20Analysis%20-%20Sales%20Insights/products.png)

-Additionally we have a null record which could potentially affect our analysis.
+Additionally we have a null record which could potentially affect our analysis if altered.

 For market table, we see that the company is spread accross 4 zones in 16 different markets.